Abhishek-Nayak-2004/CodeAlpha_Project_hangmangame/README.md

 The program selects a random word, and the player guesses one letter at a time to uncover the word.

 2. Basic chat bot:
 this is a simple chat bot which is made by python libraries ntkl

+3. Stock portfolio tracker
+this is a simple portfolio tracker where you can add and remove your stockes according to or trading and investment strategy